Full $\Gamma$-expansion of reversible Markov chains level two large deviations rate functionals: Setting and main results

 \begin{corollary} Suppose that the hypotheses of Theorem \ref{mt1} or \ref{mt2} hold.
 Fix $0\le p\le \mf q$ and set $\theta^{(0)}_n=1$.
 For every closed subset $F$ and open subset $G$ of $\ms P(\Xi)$,

 \end{corollary}

+{\bf Outline of the proof.} The proof of the \textit{$\Gamma$-liminf}, presented in Lemma \ref{l06}, follows the method introduced in \cite{bgl-lm}.
+It relies on the variational formula \eqref{f4} for the rate functional and on the fact that the generator applied to the harmonic extension of a function coincides with the generator of the trace process applied to the original function.
+The main difficulty in this proof is handled in Proposition \ref{l03}, the principal result of Section \ref{sec4}.

+The proof of the \textit{$\Gamma$-limsup}, presented in Lemma \ref{l07}, is more demanding.
+As in \cite{bgl-lm}, one first proves the \textit{$\Gamma$-limsup} of the trace process.
+This is the content of the next section and stated in Proposition \ref{l16}.
+It is in the proof of this result that the metastable behavior of the process, described in assumptions (H1), (H2), and the asymptotic behavior of the stationary state, presented in condition (H4a), are crucial.

+After this initial step, one turns to the proof of the \textit{$\Gamma$-limsup}, which is carried out inductively.
+Condition (H0) and the induction hypothesis permit to restrict the proof of the upper bound to probability measures $\mu$ which are convex combinations of Dirac masses.
+By the proof of the \textit{$\Gamma$-limsup} for the trace process, there exists a sequence $\mu_n$, whose support is concentrated on the set on which the trace is taken, which converges to $\mu$ and satisfies the \textit{$\Gamma$-limsup}.
+All the difficulty consists in extending the measure $\mu_n$ to a measure $\nu_n$ defined on the whole space and whose energy is close to the trace-energy of $\mu_n$.
+This step requires delicate estimates and is presented in Lemma \ref{l14}.

-The paper is organized as follows.
+\textbf{Organization of the paper.} The rest of the paper is organized as follows.
 In Section \ref{sec3} we prove the \emph{$\Gamma$-limsup} for the trace process on $\ms V^{(p)}_n$.
 In Section \ref{sec4}, we replace $\pi_n$ in equation \eqref{20} by a measure $\mu_n$, and identify the limit as in \eqref{01a}, provided that the sequence $(\mu_n:n\ge 1)$ fulfills \eqref{02}.
 This is the main step in the proof of the \emph{$\Gamma$-liminf}.
 The proofs of Theorems \ref{mt1} and \ref{mt2} are presented in Section \ref{sec5}.
 In Section \ref{sec6}, to illustrate the theory, we show that random walks on a potential field satisfying a natural set of hypotheses fulfill the conditions of Theorem \ref{mt1}.